feng-li/movingknots/README.md

 Run the code
 ------------

-Please take a look at the `example` folder which contains a few setup templates for configuring the model.
+Please take a look at the `inst/examples` folder which contains a few setup templates for configuring the model.
 You should edit the file to point the location of `flutils`.